opalsecurity/terraform-provider-opal/docs/data-sources/group.md

 Read-Only:

 - `operator` (String) The operator of the reviewer stage.
-Admin and manager approval are also treated as reviewers. must be one of ["AND", "OR"]
+Admin and manager approval are also treated as reviewers.
 - `owner_ids` (Set of String)
 - `require_admin_approval` (Boolean) Whether this reviewer stage should require admin approval.
 - `require_manager_approval` (Boolean) Whether this reviewer stage should require manager approval.